alex-strobel/DPP-LabManual/Research/Administration/Research-Workflow/05_GitHub_project.md

 - [Connect GitHub to an OSF project](https://help.osf.io/article/211-connect-github-to-a-project)

-Please also read on the issue of blinded review below:
+You may also want to read on the issue of blinded review below:

 - [Manuscript Submission: Blinded Review](15_Manuscript_submission#blinded-review)